Belleville, Wisconsin: History

 At least some of the land the village now occupies was owned between 1838 and 1841 by Daniel Webster, the American statesman, who also speculated in land on the frontier.
 In 1845, John Frederick acquired property around the Sugar River and commenced construction of a dam and sawmill, and later a grist mill.
 By 1850, along with John Mitchell, Frederick platted the village and named it Belleville after his hometown of Belleville, Ontario.

 Media

 The Post Messenger Recorder is the area's weekly newspaper.

+Education

+The village is served by the Belleville School District.

 Culture

-Belleville hosted the Belleville American Music Festival (BamFest), a two-day blues festival held the second weekend in July with local, regional, national, and international acts.
+Belleville hosts the Belleville Music Festival in conjunction with ultra running races sponsored by Ten Junk Miles Racing in late July/Early August.
 In August, Belleville holds its annual Community Picnic featuring activities such as live entertainment, a softball tournament, and a car show.
 The annual UFO day festival and parade is held the last Saturday in October.
-These events are sponsored by the Belleville Chamber of Commerce.